johan-gras/johan-gras.github.io/projects/indoortracking.md

 ## Image processing algorithms
 ### Mathematical morphology operators
-*Erosion, dilation, opening and closing*, they are techniques for the analysis and processing of *geometrical structures* (read: discrete-binary images) based on *the theory of ensemble*.
+*Erosion, dilation, opening and closing*, they are techniques for *the analysis and processing* of **geometrical structures** (read: discrete-binary images) based on the **theory of ensemble**.
 Those techniques allow to denoise...

 ### Movement detection
+[Show image of TD image somewhere]

+Two techniques implements *the detection of movement*.
-Two techniques, one on *temporal difference* of images and the second, on a difference *with a reference*.
+One based on the **temporal difference** of images and the second on a difference *with a reference*.
-More concretely, the first method is an absolute difference of images at the time t and t-1 of the sequence of image, then *threshold is applied* to detect the presence of movement.
+More concretely, the first method is *an absolute difference of images* at the time t and t-1 (of the sequence of image), then *threshold is applied* to detect *the presence of movement*.
-The latter method is doing the same absolute-threshold difference, but between the image of time t and a reference image.
+The latter method is doing the same absolute-threshold difference, but between the image of time t and *a reference image*.
 This reference image *needs to be as close as possible to the fixed background*, therefore, the *temporal mean* or *temporal median* image of the full sequence is used as the reference.

 <div style="text-align: center;">
 	<figure>